 The best time of year to visit Castle Combe

-The prettiness of Castle Combe is perhaps most obvious in the height of summer when the honey coloured cottages are graced with colourful climbing plants and overflowing window baskets.
+The prettiness of Castle Combe is perhaps at its peak in the height of summer when the honey coloured cottages are graced with colourful climbing plants and overflowing window baskets.

-A chilly afternoon in January however will evoke a magical and medieval quality with chimney smoke lacing the damp and misty air.
+A chilly afternoon in January however does have a magical quality to it with chimney smoke lacing the damp and misty air.
 The upside of visiting The Cotswolds in the winter is that it tends to be much quieter, however it’s more likely you’ll get rained or snowed on – like me!

 How to get to Castle Combe in The Cotswolds